videosdk-live/videosdk-docs/help_docs/pricing.md

 #### **3. If I am using less than 10000 mins every month & not using add-on services (cloud recording, re-streaming, etc.), then will the Video SDK be free for me?**
   - Technically..
 YES, in such a case the Video SDK would be free for you.
-#### **4. If I have used, total of 25000 mins, among which 7000 audio mins, 8000 SD mins & 10000 HD mins, then which mins will be counted as free mins?**
+#### **4. If I have used, total of 25000 mins, among which 7000 audio mins & 18000 HD mins, then which mins will be counted as free mins?**
   - Free 10000 mins are exhausted as per below sequence

     i.
 Audio mins

     ii.
-SD Video mins
+HD Video mins

     iii.
-HD Video mins
+Full HD Video mins

     iv.
-Full HD Video mins
+2K Video mins

     v.
-2K Video mins

-    vi.
 2K+ Video mins

-  - in your case, first 7000 audio mins would be considered FREE & then 3000 SD mins
+  - in your case, first 7000 audio mins would be considered FREE & then 3000 HD mins
-  - Hence, you will be invoiced for 5000 SD mins & 10000 HD mins.
+  - Hence, you will be invoiced for 15000 HD mins.
 #### **5. I have used only 4000 mins this month, will the remaining free mins (6000 mins) be carried forward to next month?**
   - No. The remaining free mins will be cleared at the end of each calendar month
 #### **6. I have usage more than 100K mins per month & my invoice size is larger.
 How to reduce it?**
   - It’s really justified to reduce your costs at volume usage.
 If your monthly usage is more than 100K mins per month, please contact sales on [https://videosdk.live/contact](https://videosdk.live/contact) or write on support@videosdk.live
 #### **7. I have set the maxResolution to be (320 x 180) only, then why am I charged for HD video?**
-  - You would be using either SD, HD, Full HD, 2K or 2K+, by aggregate resolution.
+  - You would be using either HD, Full HD, 2K or 2K+, by aggregate resolution.
   - Aggregate resolution means a sum resolution of all video-streams, a user is watching at a time.
   - If a user is watching 8 video-streams of (320 x 180) then he is consuming [(360 x 180) x 8 video = 4,60,800px] hence he will be charged for HD resolution min.
 #### **8. How do you calculate the aggregate video resolution?**